With summer slipping behind us and autumn activities beckoning, it’s time for a reality check: Holiday shopping season is just weeks away.

 9. Get a seasonal job

-Major retailers nationwide including Kohl’s, Macy’s, Walmart and Amazon are among many companies already advertising for a wide range of seasonal workers.
-They include many salespeople in the stores and many warehouse workers to fulfill orders.
-But they also seek loss-prevention specialists, merchandisers, customer service reps, equipment operators and delivery people.
+Major retailers are already advertising for seasonal workers.
+These jobs typically include many salespeople in the stores and many warehouse workers to fulfill orders.
+But they also may need loss-prevention specialists, merchandisers, customer service reps, equipment operators and delivery people.

 Also, look for signs in stores around your town.
-Holiday festivities spark the need for cafes and pizza shops to staff up, as well as hire more people to deliver pizzas as well as take-out menus and fliers.
+Holiday festivities mean cafes and pizza shops will need to staff up, as well as hire more people to deliver pizzas and hand out take-out menus and fliers.

 10. Take online surveys

 Companies looking for feedback are willing to pay for your thoughts in online surveys.
-Some companies, including CashbackResearch and MySurvey, offer surveys and pay in reward points, gift cards and money.
+Some companies, including Swagbucks, offer surveys and pay in rewards points, gift cards and money.

-Restaurant prices are rising while grocery store prices are falling, especially for beef, veal, poultry and eggs, says the U.S. Department of Agriculture.
-So why not let your wallet get fat while you make your own dinners?
-And don’t forget lunches — brown bagging could save you about $5 a day.
-And while you may not have to forgo all your tall Pumpkin Spice Lattes, each time you make coffee at home instead of stopping at Dunkin’ Donuts, Starbucks or Timmy’s means you could instead put about $4 in the bank.
-Brown bagging and latte skipping a few days a week can easily yield you the $35 to $50 a week savings you need to help reach your Christmas gift shopping goal.
+Why not let your wallet get fat while you make your own dinners?
+And don’t forget lunches — brown-bagging could save you about $5 a day.
+And while you may not have to forgo all your tall Pumpkin Spice Lattes, each time you make coffee at home instead of ordering from your favorite barista means you could instead put about $4 in the bank.

 Share your holiday savings ideas with us in comments below or on our Facebook page.